 To reduce signalling cost, a CTU merge mode, governed by a 1-bit pre_sao_merge_flag element each for luma and chroma and the given Pre-SAO/deblocking direction (horizontal or vertical), is provided.
 When this merge mode is enabled, each offset coefficient and (in case of luma) threshold index are derived from the respective parameters for the above, left, and above-left neighboring, if available, CTU using Martucci’s media adaptive prediction approach [3] of the form Clip3(min, max, above + left – above-left parameter).
 Furthermore, the pre_sao_enabled_flag for the given CTU, channel type (luma or chroma), and direction is derived from the merged offsets: pre_sao_enabled_flag = 1 if at least one offset is nonzero, or 0 otherwise.

-The CTU-wise Pre-SAO parameters are CABAC coded, where all 1-bit elements (CTU-level threshold index, merge flag, and activation flag) feature their own individual context memory and the 2-bit offsets are coded with fixed, equal probability (EP).min max minmax
+The CTU-wise Pre-SAO parameters are CABAC coded, where all 1-bit elements (CTU-level threshold index, merge flag, and activation flag) feature their own individual context memory and the 2-bit offsets are coded with fixed, equal probability (EP).

+The CTU-wise merge mode is used as follows.
+When pre_sao_merge_flag == 1 for the given channel type and Pre-SAO/deblocking direction, it is first determined, similarly to legacy SAO, which neighboring CTUs (left, above, and above-left) are available for parameter derivation.
+Then, from the available neighbors (at least one availability is guaranteed by the syntax definition), each Pre-SAO parameter is determined by the abovementioned median adaptive prediction function, where min and max represent, for each parameter, the minimum and maximum, respectively, of the corresponding parameter values in the neighboring CTUs.
+If a specific neighboring CTU is not available, the corresponding parameter values are inferred to be equal to zero during their usage in the median adaptive prediction and the min/max determination.
+If both offset coefficients, pre_sao_offset[ ][ ][0] and pre_sao_offset[ ][ ][1], derived using this merge process are zero, the pre_sao_enabled_flag for the given channel type and direction is set to zero, as is the threshold value for the classification, pre_sao_thresh_index[ ][ ], for the given direction in case of the luma channel.
+As in the existing SAO, overall CTU-level 1-bit left-merge and above-merge flags, with a joint CABAC context, are provided as well.

 Like the slice-level Pre-SAO proposal, the proposed CTU-level method was implemented on top of VTM 7.1 (with the additional merge request !1166 fixing decoder runtime issue #748) and evaluated for the SDR CTC [1].
-A summary of the results is provided below, and detailed results can be found in the corresponding Excel file contained in the Zip file of this contribution.
+A summary of the results is provided below, and detailed results can be found in the corresponding Excel files contained in the Zip file of this contribution.

+Note that two versions are evaluated, differing only in the encoder implementation (decoding is the same):

+Table 2 shows the results of the CTU-level Pre-SAO with separate CTU-wise parameter calculation

+Table 3 shows the results of the CTU-level Pre-SAO with overall slice-wise parameter calculation.

+The second version in Table 3, which sends the per-slice Pre-SAO parameter set in the first (top-left) CTU and enables the Pre-SAO CTU merge mode in all following CTUs of the slice, intends to demonstrate that the CTU-level Pre-SAO, with proper encoder tuning, can achieve virtually the same BD-rate gains as the slice-level Pre-SAO configuration discussed in Sections 1 and 2, i. e., luma/chroma gains of 0.5% in RA.